Flu Shot 2018: What You Need To Know

 - people who’ve had a severe allergic reaction to the vaccine in the past

 - who are known to have a severe allergy to any of the vaccine’s components

 For those who have an egg allergy, it’s important to note that an egg-free flu vaccine is available for people ages 18 and older.
 You can find out more information about the flu shot at https://www.cdc.gov/vaccines/hcp/vis/vis-statements/flu.html

 When is the best time to get vaccinated for the flu?

 It’s best to be vaccinated against the flu as early as possible each flu season.
 If the flu season hits early and hard (as it did last year), you’ll be protected.
 The CDC recommends getting vaccinated by the end of October, as flu typically begins to spread beginning in November.

 Where can you get the flu Omaha vaccine?

 You can visit your primary care provider for a flu shot.
 If you don’t have a primary care provider or can’t get an appointment that’s convenient for you, you can get the flu vaccine at any of our urgent care network locations.
 We are open 365 days a year, and no appointment is necessary.

-Urgent Care Network of Omaha Clinics in Omaha and Bellevue, NE
+Urgent Care Walk-In Clinics in Omaha and Bellevue, NE

 Our staff works to provide prompt, personal, and professional care for all of our patients.
 We try to make sure everyone gets the attention they need in as quick a time as possible.
 Urgent Care Network of Omaha has three locations in the Omaha metropolitan area.
 Our three clinics are: